visual-framework/vf-core/components/embl-notifications/README.md

 Fetches notifications from the EMBL contentHub URL of https://www.embl.org/api/v1/notifications?_format=json&source=contenthub and will display them, if a matching URL is found.

+## Usage

-It will also check a backup URL for cases of major outages.
+This will also check a backup URL for cases of major outages.

 - Fallback URL: https://embl-communications.github.io/embl-notifcations-fallback/notifications.js
 - Fallabck repo: https://github.com/embl-communications/embl-notifcations-fallback

-## Possible features not currently planned:
+### Possible features not currently planned:

 - Only show if a wrapping element has `data-vf-js-embl-notifications`
 - Also load messages from EBI's existing announcement JS at https://ebi.emblstatic.net/announcements.js